gmc-code/PC-algorithms1/docs/maths_python/random_walks.rst

 | Levy flights are random walks with longer jumps.
 | They can simulate animals looking for food.
-| The code below creates soem longer jumps.
+| The code below creates some longer jumps.

 .. literalinclude:: files/random_walk_2D_plot_Levy.py